yubinTW/testcontainers-mongoose/README.md

   beforeAll(async () => {
     mongoTestContainer = await startedMongoTestContainerOf('harbor.yourcompany.com/mongo:4.4.4')
     // connect to mongoTestContainer by yourself
-    // mongoTestContainer.uri is the connection string of the mongo container }) afterAll(async () => {
+    // mongoTestContainer.getUri() is the connection string of the mongo container }) afterAll(async () => {
     await mongoTestContainer.closeDatabase()